LETARTARE/CB_AddonForQt/README.md

 	1- a plugin project for Win32 : 'AddOnForQt-wx31.cbp' using the directory 'src'
 	2- a plugin project for Win64 : 'AddOnForQt-wx31-64.cbp' using the directory 'src'
-	3- a plugin project for Linux : 'AddOnForQt-wx30-unix.cbp' using the directory 'src'

-	4- a directory 'CodeBlocks' containing wizards and templates files 'cbqt5'
+	3- a plugin project for Linux : 'AddOnForQt-wx30-unix.cbp' using the directory 'src' 4- a plugin project for Linux : 'AddOnForQt-wx31-unix.cbp' using the directory 'src' 5- a directory 'CodeBlocks' containing wizards and templates files 'cbqt5'

-4- Installation to 'Code::Blocks 12582' (sdk-2.16.0)
+4- Installation to 'Code::Blocks 12800' (sdk-2.17.0)

 	1- first install wizards 'cbqt5',
-	2- then with 'C::B-12582' compile and install the plugin 'AddOnForQt' : change the local variable 'cb = $(#sdk2160)' in agreement with your global 'sdk2160' which should identify sources of 'Code::Blocks-sdk2160' (>= C:B-12524 )
+	2- then with 'C::B-12800' compile and install the plugin 'AddOnForQt' : change the local variable 'cb = $(#sdk2170)' in agreement with your global 'sdk2170' which should identify sources of 'Code::Blocks-sdk2170' (>= C:B-12682 )

 5- Using